-We expect that as SARS-CoV-2 continues to evolve, and the risk of severe COVID-19 disease and deaths continues, especially for high risk populations, there will be continued demand for vaccine boosting and vaccinations, especially for at-risk and immunocompromised groups.
-We also expect to begin the transition from an advanced purchase agreement environment to commercial market ordering in some geographies, driven by regulatory recommendations to adapt COVID-19 vaccines to newly circulating variants or sublineages of SARS-CoV-2, namely XBB.1.5 for the fall and winter seasons in 2023 and 2024.
+We expect that as SARS-CoV-2 continues to evolve, and the risk of severe COVID-19 disease and deaths continues, especially for high-risk populations, there will be continued demand for vaccine boosting and vaccinations, especially for at-risk and immunocompromised groups.
+We also expect to continue the transition from an advanced purchase agreement environment to commercial market ordering in additional geographies, driven by regulatory recommendations to adapt COVID-19 vaccines to newly circulating variants or sublineages of SARS-CoV-2.